susmonteiro/PAva-proj/proj2/help.md

 ```

 From class, don't use `eval()` -> creates more problems than it solves.
-Likewise, don't use STRINGs -> "you will fail miserily" :)
+Likewise, don't use STRINGs -> "you will fail miserably" :)

 Look at the CLOS slides -> introspectable functions
 All of the details are there